-Polarn O Pyret (organic cotton clothing from Sweden)
+Polarn O Pyret (organic cotton Swedish clothing)

 Polarn O Pyret offers Swedish organic children’s clothes.
 As well as offering sustainable clothes for children, you can take advantage of the PO.P repairs service (just briefly say what the issue is with a photo and the label, and proof of purchase).